Johor Bahru skyline in 2026

 Need help renting?

-Consult our complete guide on renting furnished apartments in Malaysia to avoid common traps.
+Check out our complete guide to renting furnished apartments in Malaysia to avoid the classic pitfalls.

 Compare with KL